Draconizations/malachite/docs/general/transitions.md

     There's actually no default CSS that comes with Malachite yet, so passages *do not* fade in and out by default, *yet*.
 It will in the near future.

 ## Anatomy Of A Transition
-When an element transitions (i.e. a frame, or when using `x-fade` or `x-reveal`), a couple of things happen during the duration of the transition.
+When an element starts the transition (i.e. a frame, or when using `x-fade` or `x-reveal`), duration of the transition is determined by the CSS `transition-duration` property of the element.
+This property gets checked again at the peak of the transition.

-- the element gets the css classes `.fadeout` and `.fadein` assigned to it, depending on what state the element is transitioning to.
-- the element dispatches the following events: `fadestart`, `fade` and `fadeend`.

-The transition duration of the element is determined by the `transition-duration` of the element's CSS.

-These events happen in the following order.
+During a transition, the following things happen:

 <!-- TODO: make a diagram for this? -->
 1. Apply the `.fadestart` class